iotivity/IoTivity-Getting-Started/gsg-kit.md

 ## Introduction

 This Getting Started guide will show you how to quickly download, build, and run IoTivity apps, featuring two-way communication between a Linux or Android device and a Raspberry Pi with an add-in Pimoroni board.
-This simple platform enables you to quickly prototype the capabilities of your planned smart device:
+This simple platform enables you to quickly prototype the capabilities of your planned smart device on real hardware:

 - The *server*, a command-line app, runs on a smart home device, such as a smart switch or smart thermostat, represented by the Raspberry Pi board.